FactoryBoy/factory_boy/docs/reference.rst

     ..
 OHAI_VIM*

-    .. warning:: For backward compatibility reasons, the default behaviour of factory_boy is to call ``MyClass.objects.create(*args, **kwargs)``
+    .. warning:: For backward compatibility reasons, the default behavior of factory_boy is to call ``MyClass.objects.create(*args, **kwargs)``
                  when using the ``create`` strategy.